-Some of our members who are essential workers or Phase One businesses have expressed frustration with some of the requirements for keeping their doors open.
+Some members who fall into the category of essential workers have expressed frustration with requirements for keeping their doors open.
 One member told me today, “It’s a full time job keeping up with everything.
 That’s all I have been doing for the last few months.”

-One task that has already been a requirement for some industries is a written safety plan.
+Previously, a written safety plan has been a requirement for some businesses.
 This will be required for ALL businesses when we get to Phase 3.
 That time is yet to be determined, and is at least a few weeks away, but we want to help you be proactive.

-While the wording was unclear for those businesses (such as construction) when they opened, the state actually has a template that is now available.
-Businesses are welcome to use this template as they prepare for Phase 3.
-And though you are not required to use the template, it is, at minimum, a great starting point in getting your Safety Plan rolled out and ready for Phase 3.
+Before, the wording was unclear for those businesses (such as construction) when they opened.
+But now the state provides a template.
+They welcome businesses to use this template while they prepare for Phase 3.
+Though you are not required to use the template, it is, at minimum, a starting point in getting your Safety Plan rolled out and ready for Phase 3.